turingschool/front-end-curriculum/projects/module-1/rock-paper-scissors-solo.md

 - You are the only one who should type code - no copy-pasting code!
 - For any code that you didn't write entirely by yourself (mentor or rock supported), you should be able delete it and re-write it yourself
-- No youtube videos or tutorials of programming Tic Tac Toe.
+- No youtube videos or tutorials of programming Rock Paper Scissors.
 If you have an opportunity and are tempted, do the right thing for YOUR learning and don't do it!
 - Any peer-to-peer collaboration should be discussions about IDEAS, not coding together or sharing code.

 We want to see YOUR work.